altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 "… That may be so."<br/>
 It happened several days ago.<br/>
 When he finally had the chance to have a proper conversation with Clarice.<br/>
-Back then, she told Regis “I like you”, and that wasn’t a lie or a joke.
-Regis didn’t think too much  about it back then, and thought she was just teasing him for fun again…
+Back then, she told Regis "I like you", and that wasn’t a lie or a joke.
+Regis didn’t think too much  about it back then, and thought she was just teasing him for fun again…<br/>
-— But what if that was a sincere confession?!
+— But what if that was a sincere confession?!<br/>
 No no no… Regis shook his head in his heart.<br/>
 It was hard for him to imagine that anyone would ever love him.<br/>
-But if that was so, then what did Clarice actually mean?
+But if that was so, then what did Clarice actually mean?<br/>
 "Hmm…"<br/>
 Regis rested his head on his hands and pondered.<br/>
 He couldn’t calm down.<br/>